NateEag/how-i-code/drafts/daily-routine.rst

 quick stretch break, and on your return, see if five minutes of thinking shows you your error.
 If yes, write your new understanding out (as a spec update, task update, etc) and ask a teammate to sanity-check it for you.
-If five minutes doesn't show you your error, ask a teammate for help.
+If five minutes doesn't show you your error, ask a teammate for help figuring out why you're stuck.
 Note that either way, you're asking for help - the five minutes is to push you towards having something useful to ask the teammate, rather than just saying "I'm stuck, help."

 If task proves to be ill-conceived, reconsider task breakdown and goal selection in context of whole project.
 Add, change, and remove tasks and goals